Suman-Saini/StatisticsProjects/README.md

-# TestRepo
+# StatisticsProjects
-This is test repository.
+This folder contains projects related to Statistical methods for Data Analysis.